cangyeone/LPPN/README.md

 ![A demo pick](data/regress8.png)

 ## Introduction
+The comparison scripts with other DNN-based pickers are in [CSNBENCH](https://github.com/cangyeone/csnbench).
+The test are based on Diting data.

 ### Summary
 We here present one lightweight phase picking network (LPPN) to pick P/S phases from continuous seismic recordings.
 It first classifies the phase type for consecutive data points with stride S, and then performs regression for accurate phase arrival time.
 The classification-regression approach and model optimization using deep separable convolution reduce the number of trainable parameters and ensure its computation efficiency.